netxms/netxms-doc/admin/glossary.rst

   Syslog
     Widely used standard for message logging.
 More details in :wikipedia:`Wikipedia <Syslog>`.

+  TLS
+    Transport Layer Security is a cryptographic protocols that provide communications security over a computer network.
+More details in :wikipedia:`Wikipedia <Transport Layer Security>`.

   UPS
     An uninterruptible power supply, also uninterruptible power source, UPS or